aaronjobson-ux/Aaron-Jobson---UX/README.md

 AI Workflow Architect | Enterprise Systems Designer | Replace & Rebuild Practitioner

-I design and build agentic, workflow‑driven, operational AI systems that replace brittle legacy processes with clean, observable, scalable architectures.
-My work blends AI orchestration, backend engineering, and enterprise automation — always with a focus on systems that run reliably in production.
+I design AI‑driven workflows and operational systems that turn messy, manual processes into clean, deterministic, observable pipelines.
+My work sits at the intersection of systems architecture, automation, and applied AI—where reliability, clarity, and measurable outcomes matter more than hype.
+I build frameworks, workflows, and backend integrations that help organizations replace brittle legacy processes with modern, modular, and scalable AI‑powered operations.

 I currently maintain a **private, in‑development AI framework** focused on scalable automation and structured decision systems.
 Details are intentionally limited while the architecture evolves.